 Upon the definition of 5GMS, similar collaboration scenarios have been considered and a 5GMS architecture has been developed to accommodate the needs of these different scenarios.
 A similar exercise is required for iRTCW.
 The architecture offers flexibility through a set of functions and interfaces that can be combined in different ways based on the scenario’s needs.

-We propose the following 5G RTC architecture as the baseline architecture for WebRTC-based real-time communication over 5G.
+In this contribution, we identify the WebRTC functions that may be used in the different collaboration scenarios.
+We propose a potential mapping between the WebRTC functions and 5G Application Functions (AF) or Application Servers (AS).
+We assume that 5G_AREA will define the architecture for 5G RTC and the resulting architecture will then be adopted by iRTCW for proper mapping.
+A potential such mapping is depicted in the following diagram and assumed for the rest of the document..

 The RTC-1 interface allows the Application Provider to provision support for RTC sessions that are offered by it.
 The provisioning may cover the following functionalities: